 Staging an estate sale in a hoarder home may be quite more involved than staging an average home.
 Time, equipment, and the number of employees needed will vary.

-Whether you choose to apply all or some of the tips provided, it’s important to do what is best suited for your company, and your clients’ best interest.
+Whether you choose to apply all or some of the tips provided to manage an estate sale, it’s important to do what is best suited for your company, and your clients’ best interest.

 If you’ve landed here because you’re interested in learning about estate sales, we invite you to ready many other articles that will help you on your journey to becoming a professional estate sale company.

 If you’re a veteran estate sale professional, we’d love to hear from you and highlight your expertise in our blog.
 Have you used any of these tips during your staging process?
-Do you use any other methods or tips when staging a home for an estate sale?
+Do you use any other methods or tips when staging or managing an estate sale?
 Leave us your comments below, or send us a quick email to revise and add your professional tips to this or any future articles.